mjchi7/mjchi7.github.io/content/posts/spring-boot-custom-classloader.md

 There are a few observations we can make from the output:

-1. The `ExecutorService` thread uses the `LaunchedURLClassLoader` and successfully loads the class.
+The `ExecutorService` thread uses the `LaunchedURLClassLoader` and successfully loads the class.
-2. The `ForkJoinPool` common pool thread uses the `AppClassloader`, a.k.a. system class loader and fails to load the class.
+The `ForkJoinPool` common pool thread uses the `AppClassLoader`, a.k.a. system class loader, and fails to load the class.

-Based on these observations, two prominent questions pop up:
+Based on these observations, two prominent questions arise:

-1. Why are two different classloader being used?
+1. Why are two different class loaders being used?
-2. Why can't the `AppClassloader` sees the class in the dependent JAR file?
+2. Why can't the `AppClassLoader` see the class in the dependent JAR file?

-To answer the questions, we'll first need to understand the Spring Boot nested JAR structure
+To answer these questions, we first need to understand the Spring Boot nested JAR structure.

 ## Spring Boot Nested JAR Structure
-One of the standing problem with Java is that there isn't a standard way to load nested JAR files (e.g. our application is a JAR file that contains more JAR files due to dependencies).
+One of the longstanding problems with Java is that there isn't a standard way to load nested JAR files (e.g., when our application is a JAR file that contains additional JAR files for its dependencies).

-Conventionally, many developers choose to packages all the classes from all the JARs files into a single uber JAR.
-The problem with this approach is that it might cause filename conflicts and hard to see which libraries are actually in the application.
+Conventionally, many developers choose to package all the classes from all the JAR files into a single uber JAR.
+However, this approach can lead to filename conflicts and makes it difficult to determine which libraries are included in the application.

-Spring Boot opt for a different approach.
-Specifically, Spring Boot packages applications into a nested JAR structure with the following structure.
+**Spring Boot opts for a different approach, known as a [nested JAR structure](https://docs.spring.io/spring-boot/specification/executable-jar/nested-jars.html)**.
+Specifically, Spring Boot packages applications into the following layout:

 ```plain
 my-app.jar